Bachelor of Nursing

 Alternative entry pathways

 - Higher Education applicants

-You must have completed at least half a year full time equivalent higher education study.
+You must have completed at least six months full time equivalent higher education study (the number of courses and units will vary depending on your prior institution however at the University of Adelaide, this equates to 4 courses / 12 units).
 You compete on the basis of your best Grade Point Average (GPA).

 - VET applicants